Steve Hawald, Senior Vice President – Thought Leadership

 Mr. Felikson devotes his time to knowledge sharing and education, mentoring and evangelizing SOA concepts and SOA practices.
 He has taught courses and seminars on the principles of operating systems and computer programming, as well as database concepts and design, data structures and algorithms, and software architecture and methodologies at a variety of public and private organizations.

-Felikson has extensive teaching experience, working with a variety of schools and colleges, including serving as faculty at Johns Hopkins University for the last 14 years.
+Felikson has extensive teaching experience, working with a variety of schools and colleges, including serving as faculty at Johns Hopkins University for over 14 years.
 He has developed curricula and taught courses within the CS and IST graduate programs at JHU.
 Since 2005, Felikson has been a contributing member of WS-I, participating and contributing to the development of the WS-I Basic Profile 1.2 and the WS-I Reliable Secure Profile 1.0.
 Felikson received his B.S. and M.S. in Computer Science from the Ural Polytechnic Institute, in Russia.

 Amresh Das has over fifteen years of experience in the IT industry with a proven track record in architecting complex projects, leading diverse high-performance teams, conducting business analysis, and developing software applications.
 His current engagement is with FAA in architecting and building the SWIM SOA infrastructure for NextGen initiative within FAA.
 Prior to this, he was a Lead Architect at NAVTEQ, a NOKIA company, for a Location Based Content Management platform.
 His main area of focus has been IT consulting providing world class solutions to both commercial and federal government clients.
 Mr. Das holds a BS in Engineering from one of the top universities in India (REC, Bhopal).